MisterWest11/Python-Week-1/README.md

 Useful for storing large amounts of data more efficiently in memory.
 A dictionary is a collection of key-value pairs, declared using a curly brace.

+We have:
+Lists - a collection which is ordered and changeable and allows duplicate members.

+Tuples - a collection that is ordered and unchangeable and allows duplicate members.

+Set - a collection which is unordered, unchangeable and unindexed and does not allow duplicate members.

+Dictionary - a collection which is ordered and changeable but no duplicate members.

+# LISTS
+Used to store multiple items in a single variable.
+Created using square brackets [].

+List items are ordered, changeable, and allow duplicate values.

+They are indexed, first item has index number of [0]

+second item has index number of [1]

+To determine how many items in the list, we use the len() function.

+A list can have different data types. and can be of any data type

+different data type - list1 = ["abc", 123, True, 3, "male"]

 # OPERATORS
 Instructions that perform operations on variables and values.
 Used to manipulate and perform actions on data.

-- (+) - addition: used to add two values.
+* (+) - addition: used to add two values.
-- (**) - multiply: used to multiple two values
+* (**) - multiply: used to multiple two values
-- ^ - exponent: used as an exponent.
+* ^ - exponent: used as an exponent.
-- / - divide: used as a division operator, returns a floating-point value even if result is a whole number..
+* / - divide: used as a division operator, returns a floating-point value even if result is a whole number..
-- % - modulus: provides remainder after division
+* % - modulus: provides remainder after division
-- // - floor division
+* // - floor division

 Strings can also be manipulated, to concatenate we use the plus sign +.
 To multiply a word certain number of times we used the multiplication sign.